FAQ

 - Notify developers and systems about important events.

-Will moon support other languages besides JavaScript?
+Will moon support other languages?

 Will moon support continuous deployment?